Home exchange, a real benefit for children!

 Joan et Nicolas

 We are both teachers and are 47 years old.
-We are parents of two children: a 19 year old boy (Valentin) and a 16 year old girl (Noéline), our godson Mathieu (23 years old) has been living with us for some time.
-We travel as a group of 4 but increasingly as a group of 3 or even just my husband and me.
+We are parents of two children: a 21 year old boy (Valentin) and an 18 year old girl (Noéline).
+We sometimes travel as a group of 4 but more and more as a group of 3 or even just my husband and me.
 We have already participated in more than 66 exchanges (on another site) over the last 15 years.
 These exchanges, abroad and in France, were great experiences for the whole family, the opportunity for great encounters and the starting point for great friendships.
 We love this type of vacation.
 Since December 2020 we have had a young kitten who will stay at home and will therefore be part of the exchange.
 She is discreet, a little shy but very kind, she will need to be fed and cuddled a little ;-) Even if we prefer reciprocal exchanges, we also accept exchanges of hospitality.
 We study all requests and respond to each message.
-Nicolas teacher (47) Joan teacher (47) Valentin (19) Noéline (16) Mathieu (23)
+Nicolas teacher (49) Joan teacher (49) Valentin (21) Noéline (18)

 Travelling group